 “Dear Prudence,” meanwhile, has had its fans over the years, one of whom was fellow musician Jerry Garcia, a founder of the famed Grateful Dead rock group.
 Garcia is said to have marked the song as one of his all-time personal favorites.
 Starting around 1979, his Jerry Garcia Band was known to have covered the song regularly at concerts until Garcia’s death in 1995.
 The song also appeared on the 1991 album, Jerry Garcia Band.
 The Garcia performance version of “Dear Prudence” — as with much music in “the Grateful Dead tradition” and their 1970s-era style — was often extended and improvised, some exceeding ten minutes.

 After India, Prudence Farrow went on to teach TM for about 37 years.
-She also received a BA, MA and PhD in South and Southeast Asian studies from University of California at Berkeley and raised three children — and now four grandchildren.
-Prudence Farrow also worked in film production, with credits including The Muppets Take Manhattan of 1984 and The Purple Rose of Cairo of 1985, with Mia Farrow and director Woody Allen.
+She also received a BA, MA and PhD in South and Southeast Asian studies from University of California at Berkeley and raised three children.
+There are four grandchildren as well.
+Prudence Farrow has also worked in film production, with credits including The Muppets Take Manhattan of 1984 and The Purple Rose of Cairo of 1985, with Mia Farrow and director Woody Allen.
 She also conceived and co-produced the 1994 film Widow’s Peak.
-In this latter film — set in an Irish town of the 1920s — Prudence’s mother, actress Maureen O’Sullivan, was initially intended to play the role of Miss O’Hare.
-However, O’Sullivan declined due to her advanced age with the part going instead to O’Sullivan’s daughter and Prudence’s sister, Mia.
+In this latter film — set in an Irish town of the 1920s — Prudence’s mother, actress Maureen O’Sullivan, was initially intended to play the role of Miss O’Hare. but she declined due to her advanced age.
+The part went instead to O’Sullivan’s daughter and Prudence’s sister, Mia.
 The late Natasha Richardson was also in that film.
+In June 2015, Prudence Farrow Bruns published a memoir, Dear Prudence: The Story Behind the Song, which covers her Hollywood childhood and her experience with the Beatles in India.

 “Dear Prudence” has also been covered by a range of other groups.
 English post-punk/ alternative rock band, Siouxsie & the Banshees, released their version of “Dear Prudence” in 1983, a song that became one of that group’s biggest hits, peaking at No. 3 on the U.K. singles chart.
 In commercial advertising, Cellular South, a wireless phone company based in Mississippi, began using portions of a “Dear Prudence” cover version for a TV commercial in mid-2008.